Communications Visa Sponsorship Jobs in New Jersey

 Which companies sponsor visas for communications professionals in New Jersey?

 Pharmaceutical and life sciences companies with large NJ campuses, including Bayer, Roche, and Cognizant, have a track record of sponsoring communications roles such as medical writers, public affairs managers, and marketing communications specialists.
-Large financial services firms and consulting companies headquartered in Jersey City and Newark also regularly file H-1B petitions for communications-related positions.
+Large financial services firms and consulting companies headquartered in Jersey City and Newark also regularly file H-1B visa petitions for communications-related positions.

 Which visa types are most common for communications roles in New Jersey?